wlloyduw/OLD-ContainerProfiler/README.md

 In order to use the Container Profiler, a container with an application/workflow/script to be run and profiled is needed.
 ### Overview: Running the Container Profiler

-1\.
-Install the Container Profiler

-2\.
-Set up the Container Profiler scripts to use your Container

-3\.
-Start the Profiler
-## Installing the Container Profiler

-## Setting up the contaniner Profiler

 ## Container Profiler